UCSD-E4E/baboons-on-the-move/README.md

 Interactive test of various common builtin [opencv tracking methods](https://www.learnopencv.com/object-tracking-using-opencv-cpp-python/).
 Allows user to draw bounding box around baboon, and attempts to track it for duration of the video.
 Only able to track, not detect baboons.
 ### variable_background_tracking
 Attempt to isolate moving foreground from a variable background by implementing the algorithm described in [this paper](https://arxiv.org/abs/1706.02672).
 At the moment, algorithm works well but is incredibly slow, as it has not been optimized for performance.
+### registration_bg_subtraction
+Use registration (stabilization) functions from variable_background_tracking, and apply regular background subtraction on the results